MattSegal/chicken-game/README.md

 add a 'train' button to speed up training for X ticks

 make actors objects persistent until explicitly reset show number of games player per actor

+use a web worker to make training non-blocking